seankross/the-unix-workbench/docs/06-Git-and-GitHub.md

 Now that we've created a file in this Git repository, let's use `git status` to see what's going on in this repository.
-We'll be using `git status` continuously throughout this chapter in order to get information about the status Git repository.
+We'll be using `git status` continuously throughout this chapter in order to get information about the status of this Git repository.

 ```bash